LDAV-Symposium/2020/_pages/presenters.md

 To gain maximum size and benefit on the screen, we suggest presenters use the 16x9 wide format PowerPoint templates.

-Additional information regarding the facility equipment is available from the [IEEE VIS speaker information].
+LDAV 2020 is held in a virtual format in conjunction with IEEE VIS 2020 using video presentations.
+Please read thoroughly technical information for recording your talk from the [IEEE VIS speaker information].
 (Note that LDAV has a different slide template and talk length than the main VIS conference.)

-[LDAV slide template]: assets/LDAV_2019_Template.pptx
+[LDAV slide template]: assets/LDAV_2020_Template.pptx
-[IEEE VIS speaker information]: http://ieeevis.org/year/2019/info/presenter-information/speakers-and-presenters
+[IEEE VIS speaker information]: http://ieeevis.org/year/2020/info/presenter-information/talk-recording-guide